celulaproject/celula/README.md

 ## Prototype

-This prototype includes the core implementation that exposes a server that handles replication and an API endpoint for signing, verifying and querying generation claims.
+This prototype includes the core implementation that exposes a server that handles replication and an API endpoint for signing, verifying and querying replication claims.

 ### Terminology: